 With the exception of factory built ultralights that can be used for training and hire, experimental aircraft can only be used for personal recreation or research.
 The rights of Ultralights and other SEP experimental aircraft to leave their national airspace must be separately agreed between member nations.

 The FAA has a similar approach with the only difference being that kit built aircraft that fit under the LSA definition become ELSA and others that do not become E-AB (experimental amature build) aircraft.
-The FAA puts a lot less restrictions on E-AB aircraft compare to EASA.
+The FAA puts a lot less restrictions on E-AB aircraft compared to EASA.
 For example EASA do not allow IFR flight for Experimental aircraft regardless of whether the aircraft has the needed equipment or not.

 Licensing differences and Medical requirements